+The most important tax consideration will normally be whether or not entrepreneurs' relief is available as this reduces the rate of capital gains tax (CGT) to just 10%.
+However, a higher rate of CGT of just to 20%, the cost of not qualifying for entrepreneur's relief is not as onerous as it once was.
 The tax situation can be particularly complicated if you sell the business and assets out of a company.
-Your company will pay corporation tax on the gains from the disposal.
-You then have to extract the proceeds from the company, which can result in a double charge to tax.
+Your company will pay corporation tax on the gains that arise from the disposal.
+You then have the problem of extracting the proceeds from the company, and this can result in a double charge to tax.